Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization: Abstract

 \section{Abstract}

-Graph-based approaches to approximate nearest neighbor search (ANNS) have achieved remarkable success in enabling fast, high-recall retrieval on billion-scale vector datasets.
-Among them, the Sparse Neighborhood Graph (SNG) has emerged as a widely adopted graph structure due to its superior search performance.
-However, the theoretical understanding of SNG remains limited, leading to reliance on heuristic-based and often suboptimal truncation strategies.
-In this work, we aim to bridge the gap between theory and practice by providing formal guarantees for graph-based ANNS methods and proposing principled optimization strategies for the truncation parameter.
-By characterizing the index construction process through martingale-based analysis, we show that the degree of the index graph is $O(n^{2/3+\epsilon})$, where $\epsilon$ is an arbitrarily small constant.
-Furthermore, we prove that the expected search path length during query processing is $O(\log n)$.
-Based on these theoretical insights, we introduce a novel and principled method for selecting the truncation parameter $R$ in SNG.
-Experimental results demonstrate that our method achieves comparable or superior performance in terms of query latency and Recall@10 compared to commonly used binary search heuristics, while yielding 2x to 9x speedups in overall index construction.
+Graph-based approaches to approximate nearest neighbor search (ANNS) enable fast, high-recall retrieval on billion-scale vector datasets.
+Among them, the Sparse Neighborhood Graph (SNG) is widely used due to its strong search performance.
+However, the lack of theoretical understanding of SNG leads to expensive tuning of the truncation parameter that controls graph sparsification.
+In this work, we present OPT-SNG, a principled framework for analyzing and optimizing SNG construction.
+We introduce a martingale-based model of the pruning process that characterizes the stochastic evolution of candidate sets during graph construction.
+Using this framework, we prove that SNG has a maximum out-degree of \(O(n^{2/3+\epsilon})\), where \(\epsilon>0\) is an arbitrarily small constant, and an expected search path length of \(O(\log n)\).
+Building on these insights, we derive a closed-form rule for selecting the optimal truncation parameter \(R\), thereby eliminating the need for costly parameter sweeping.
+Extensive experiments on real-world datasets demonstrate that OPT-SNG achieves an average \(5.9\times\) speedup in index construction time, with peak improvements reaching \(15.4\times\), while consistently maintaining or improving search performance.